 Kariatis

-- Location: Katechaki 12, Old Harbour, Chania.
+• Location: Katechaki 12, Old Harbour, Chania.

 Their menu is a mixture of Italian and Japanese dishes.
 The result is an elevated cuisine with elements of traditional Greek plates.

 If you are a wine lover, you will have an extra reason to visit this gourmet restaurant.
-Here, you will find an extensive selection of award-winning Greek and international wines from all around the world.
+The restaurant features an extensive selection of award-winning Greek and international wines worldwide.
+The service is also outstanding and professional.

 Mikro Kelari

-- Location: Daliani 80-82, Chania.
+• Location: Daliani 80-82, Chania.

 Mikro Kelari is one of my many recent finds when it comes to traditional delicious food that is closely connected to Cretan gastronomy.

 Everything you will be served is made in Crete, from the local sausages stuffed with Graviera cheese to the soft drinks.
-So forget all about Coca-Cola and indulge in a very Cretan Arpa Cola instead!
+So forget everything about Coca-Cola and indulge in a very Cretan Arpa Cola instead!

 63o Mezedosxoleion

-- Location: 63 Daliani Street, Chania.
+• Location: 63 Daliani Street, Chania.

 As you can see, nothing can go wrong when you walk along Chatzimichali Daliani Street at dinner time.

-Other than being the right place where most locals gather for a great dinner, you will find some of the best traditional restaurants in Chania, one right next to the other!
+Besides being the right place where most locals gather for a great dinner, you will find some of the best traditional restaurants in Chania, one right next to the other!

 If you’re looking for something special, then head to Mezedoscholeio.
 Check out the old-school decorations and taste some of the best meze (the Greek version of the more famous Spanish tapa) in town.